-From the desk of Carlos Kizzee, MS-ISAC Chair
+From the desk of Karen Sorady, VP for MS-ISAC Member Engagement

 We like to think we can trust our co-workers to do the right thing.
 Unfortunately, this is not always the case.
 Some people become insider threats; that is, they use their authorized access to systems to harm their organization.
 For example, someone may sell information from a database to a third party.

 There are three types of insider threats:

 - Unintentional –This person does not intend to cause a threat, but they do so through carelessness.
 They may misplace their laptop or flash drive, fail to update software, or ignore instructions when setting up software or cloud storage.
 Their attention to detail may be poor and they can make mistakes that damage the organization, such as causing a breach by emailing data to the wrong person.